ayton-ps/website/main/content/pfa/trim-trail.md

 After: Now, envision a vibrant Trim Trail, a wonderland of fixed and loose parts play equipment.
 This isn't just a playground; it's a launchpad for creativity, a gym for young explorers, a haven for developing minds and bodies.

-The Mission: The Parents and Friends of Ayton Primary School (PFA) are on a mission to raise £20,000 (we have raised £2100 to date).
+The Mission: The Parents and Friends of Ayton Primary School (PFA) are on a mission to raise £20,000.
 Every penny brings us closer to giving our kids the playground they deserve – a place where they can soar, dream, and grow.

 # [Donate now](https://www.justgiving.com/crowdfunding/AytonSchoolTrimTrail)